-Until parents of a child make an agreement or get a court order dealing with custody and access they are generally considered joint guardians of their child, with equal rights, powers and duties.
-Both the Divorce Act and The Children's Law Act use the terms custody and access to describe the rights and responsibilities of parents in relation to their child.
-Over time, both the courts and family law professionals have begun to move away from this language, but because our laws still use these terms, it is important to understand the concepts.
+Until parents of a child make an agreement or get a court order about parenting, they are generally considered joint guardians of their child, with equal rights, powers and duties.
+Both the Divorce Act and The Children's Law Act use the terms parenting time and decision-making responsibilities to describe the rights and responsibilities of parents in relation to their child.

-Custody typically refers to the rights and responsibilities to care for a child.
-It includes making the major decisions in a child's life, such as where the child will live and go to school, the type of religious or spiritual education the child will take part in, and whether or not to seek or consent to medical treatment.
+Decision-making responsibility is the responsibility to make major decisions in a child's life, such as where the child will live and go to school, the type of religious or spiritual education the child will take part in, and whether or not to seek or consent to medical treatment.

-Access typically refers to time a child spends with their non-custodial parent.
-The parents of a child may agree to, or a court may order, access for someone other than a parent.
+Parenting time is the time a child spends with each parent.
+The parents of a child may agree to, or a court may order, parenting time for someone other than a parent.
 This may happen when a child has a close and meaningful relationship with someone like a grandparent or other extended family member.
+Court orders allowing others such as grandparents to spend time with a child may be termed "contact orders".